-After each lecture, you need to create two questions and upload to the KTH online teaching platform Canvas.
+For each recorded lecture, you need to create two questions and upload to the KTH online teaching platform Canvas.
 One question must have been covered and answered by the lecture.
 The other question can either be a question that you still have after the lecture or be a question related to the lecture, but not covered by the lecture.
-These questions will be shared among all students.
+These questions will be shared among all students and there are dead-lines for each of the recorded lectures for when the questions need to be uploaded.